sap-tutorials/Tutorials/tutorials/hana-cloud-cap-create-project/hana-cloud-cap-create-project.md

     ![New Terminal](new_terminal.png)

-1. The terminal will open in the bottom right of the Business Application studio
+1. The terminal will open in the bottom right of the Business Application Studio

     ![Terminal in BAS](terminal_in_BAS.png)